dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 The problem with the skid is mitigated by having the processor itself store the instruction pointer (along with other information).
 With Intel PEBS, the `EventingIP` field in the PEBS record indicates the instruction that caused the event.
 This is typically available only for a subset of supported events, called "Precise Events".
 A complete list of precise events for specific microarchitecture can be found in [@IntelOptimizationManual, Volume 3B, Chapter 20 Performance Monitoring].
 An example of using PEBS precise events to mitigate skid can be found on the [easyperf blog](https://easyperf.net/blog/2018/08/29/Understanding-performance-events-skid).[^2]

-Listed below are precise events for the Skylake Microarchitecture:
+Listed below are precise events for the Intel Skylake Microarchitecture:

 ```
 INST_RETIRED.*          OTHER_ASSISTS.*      BR_INST_RETIRED.*       BR_MISP_RETIRED.*